SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 > * *If the`pudoId` is provided for any other address other than the destination address, an error will be returned.*
 > * *If the`pudoId` is provided for a carrier that does not use PUDO, it will be ignored.*

-The following snippet represents an example JSON response of the Get PUDO Location endpoint with the
+The following snippet represents an example JSON response schema of the Get PUDO Location endpoint via the TPLMS file.

 ```Text JSON
 {